 - The Effect of Genetics in Cancer Genetics are responsible for some types of cancer.
 Hereditary traits are passed through the genes and can have an effect on cell growth.

 - What Causes Cancer?
 Many things can have an effect on the way that cells grow.
 This thorough article outlines the causes of cancer as well as misconceptions about the causes.

-- Steps to Cancer Prevention While there is no way to guarantee that you will not get cancer, there are several steps you can take to help avoid it.
+- While there is no way to guarantee that you will not get cancer, there are several steps you can take to help avoid it.
 This guide outlines healthy eating and other proactive approaches to cancer prevention.

 - Cancer Prevention and Control The Cancer Prevention and Control Program is focused on finding a way to prevent cancer.

 Treatment for cancer is dependent on not only the type of cancer, but also the progression of it.
 In most cases, cancer in early stages will be treated differently than that which has advanced and metastasized.
 Treatments range from chemotherapy to radiation to palliative care.
 The patient is the key decision maker when it comes to the treatment options.

 - Cancer Treatment Therapies Patients with cancer have more options today than ever before.
 This page provides a comprehensive list of the various therapies available.

 - Treatment Options for Cancer Some of the oft-chosen cancer treatments include radiation, chemotherapy and even hormone therapy.